-Of course, some of this comes from the growing market power of some professors, not from their ability to lobby institutions.
+Of course, some of this change reflects the growing market power of some professors, not lobbying for rents.
 However, teaching loads appear to be more closely correlated with the wealth of an institution than with the market power of the professor within that institution.
 The decline in teaching and the rise in research appear to have been shared among the faculty of wealthy institutions-these changes didn't just affect mobile faculty who were in demand.
 Ultimately, donors have been found to pay for at least some of this research, but in many cases, this seems more like an ex post adjustment to a new reality than a driver of change.

-Overall, the story of 20th century universities appears to be one in which faculty members and elite administrators were gradually able to exercise increasing control over increasingly wealthy institutions.
-100 years ago, universities were still generally dominated by powerful donors and occasionally autocratic Presidents.
+The story of twentieth-century universities appears to show that faculty members and elite administrators were able to exercise increasing control over increasingly wealthy institutions.
+A hundred years ago, universities were still generally dominated by powerful donors and occasionally autocratic presidents.
 Presidential power still matters, but the ability of donors to dictate university actions has fallen since the days when Mrs. Stanford could get a left-wing economist fired on a whim.
 Academics have instituted tenure and gotten control over hiring and firing decisions.
 In wealthy institutions, they have managed to replace teaching with research.
-While boards have certainly stopped extreme looting of the university by its workers, it is hard not to be impressed with the general success that elite workers have had in taking control of non-profit universities and colleges.
+While boards have certainly stopped extreme looting of the university by its workers, it is hard not to be impressed with the general success that elite workers have had in taking control of nonprofit universities and colleges.

 An alternative interpretation of the change in universities is that this was just a response to a changing market.
-In 1900, students didn't care about having researchers as faculty members.
-In 2000, they do.
+In 1900, students did not care about having researchers as faculty members-in 2000, they do.
 While there may be some truth to this claim, ultimately it seems difficult to accept that the switch to research was really motivated by a desire to cater to students.
-In part, the best counter example is the continuing success of teaching colleges throughout the U.S.
+In part, the best counterexample is the continuing success of teaching colleges throughout the United States.

-Teaching colleges generally operate with significant lower endowments and much less state aid than large research universities.
+Teaching colleges generally operate with significantly lower endowments and much less state aid than large research universities.
 Instead, they require much more from their teachers and allow them much less free time to do research.
 While it is true that the top universities are more popular than any teaching colleges, top teaching colleges, such as Amherst or Haverford, are able to compete easily with many research universities and to give many fewer perquisites to their professors.
 If research was such an important component of consumer demand, then students would always prefer the University of Rochester or the University of Chicago to Williams.
-They don't.
+They do not.

 Indeed, the history of teaching colleges reminds us that there are cases where elite workers are not able to dominate schools.
 In places with smaller endowments, schools end up requiring much more from teachers and giving them much less in terms of both amenities and income.
 The extreme example of this tends to be private high schools (at least those without large endowments).
 In these schools, teachers work for generally quite low sums.
-They have little control over the direction of the school and donors and parents tend to dominate.
-Worker control is not inevitable in non-profits and greater financial need severely limits the ability of workers to re-orient the institution's mission.
+They have little control over the direction of the school, and donors and parents tend to dominate.
+Worker control is not inevitable in nonprofits, and greater financial need severely limits the ability of workers to reorient the institution's mission.